 The safety officer assigned in each of the facilities of the Company and its Domestic Operating Subsidiaries monitor and ensure strict compliance of all OSH policies.
 They conduct regular reviews and audits to identify potential hazards and proactively address all issues immediately.
-Safety orientations, such as fire and earthquake drills, are held at least once a year in all facilities.
-All employees are also required to undergo an 8-hour OSH training, which is conducted by the Company's Safety and Security Officer.
+Safety orientations, such as fire and earthquake drills, are held at least twice a year in all facilities and offices.
+All employees are also required to undergo an 8-hour OSH training, which is conducted by the Company's Safety and Security Officers.

 The Company and its Domestic Operating Subsidiaries are committed to improve health services in compliance with Occupational Health mandates, such as adequacy in Occupational Health (OH) personnel, number of treatment rooms, availability of medical supplies and equipment.
-A doctor is assigned in each facility, and every employee is required to undergo Annual Physical Examination (APE).
+Medical personnel are assigned in the clinic of each facility, and every employee is required to undergo Annual Physical Examination (APE).
 To further ensure the well-being of employees, insurance and medical benefits are provided to, or can be availed by, employees.

 In addition, a variety of health and wellness programs are made accessible to employees to allow relaxation and decompression.
-These are designed to ensure that the general well-being of employees is maintained or improved through proper diet, exercise, and stress management.
+These are designed to ensure that the general wellbeing of employees is maintained or improved through proper diet, exercise, and stress management.
 In lieu of the usual social gatherings, HR deployed various learning sessions and implemented activities using online platforms to foster camaraderie and develop stronger bonds among employees, which are likewise considered essential in the workplace.

-Since last year, ensuring the safety and health of employees in and out of the workplace became the primary objective of the Company and its Domestic Operating Subsidiaries.
-The necessary health protocols were strictly implemented in all facilities to protect all employees and prevent the transmission of the COVID-19 virus.
-This includes mandatory wearing of face mask and face shield prior to entry in any office or facility, daily temperature check, accomplishment of health declaration form, installation of handwashing stations and free RT-PCR test for employees conducted periodically.
-Also, the Company proactively promotes the practice of health protocols, even outside the workplace.
+Ensuring the health and safety of employees inside and outside of the workplace remains the primary objective of the Company and its Domestic Operating Subsidiaries.
+Necessary health protocols are strictly implemented in all facilities to protect employees and prevent the transmission of the COVID-19 virus.
+This includes mandatory wearing of PPEs prior entry to any office or facility, daily temperature check, accomplishment of health declaration form, installation of handwashing stations and random RT-PCR tests.